What is Muslin?

 Muslin refers to a finely-woven breathable fabric.
 It is believed to have originated in Bangladesh during the Middle Ages.

+Muslin has many uses.
 First and foremost, its breathability.
-The open weave and lightweight fabric of muslin allows for airflow, reducing the risk of overheating.
+The open weave and lightweight fabric of muslin allow for airflow, reducing the risk of overheating.

 This quality helps keep your baby comfortable and safe, resulting in your peace of mind.